SillyTavern/Extension-Mermaid/README.md

 ## How to use

-1. Install using the SillyTavern extension installer, using the URL `https://github.com/SillyTavern/Extension-Mermaid`.
+1. Install with the SillyTavern extension installer, using the URL `https://github.com/SillyTavern/Extension-Mermaid`.
 2. Use the `mermaid` code block in any chat to write your diagram.

 For example: